 Now you have decided on a specified contract template and gathered key information.
 The logical next step is to merge the two.

 This step is critical.
 You want to come to the bargaining table with a good first draft.
-It sets the tone for contract negotiation.
+It sets the tone for contract negotiation and contract management.

 As such, you want an accurate and efficient way to marry a contract template with your specified terms.
 One example is automated merging of contract templates with contract metadata and pre-approved clauses within contract management software.